 History, tourist information, and nearby accommodation

 The Old Courthouse is quite distinctive, with its stepped gable ends, and a long sloping buttress.
-Above the gateway arch is a statuary niche which would once have held a likeness of the Virgin Mary.
-Just above the arch is a much worn carving of a lion's head.
+Above the gateway arch is a niche which would once have held a statue of the Virgin Mary (removed in 1834).
+Just above the arch is a worn carving of a lion's head.

 About Hawkshead Old Courthouse

 Address: Hawkshead, Lake District, Cumbria, England, LA22 0NN

 Location: Located 1/4 mile up the Hawkshead to Ambleside road.
 Park in Hawkshead, and get the key from the National Trust shop if you want to view the interior.

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Hawkshead Grammar School - 0.5 miles (Historic Building)